mimoduo/mimogear/docs/gulp/README.md

 ##Advanced Gulp

 There's an advanced gulp task that will minify assets to ready them for production.
+By using a flag, gulp will run tasks that normally wouldn't have run in the first place.
+This helps speed up development on your local machine.
 Simply pass in the `--production` flag to set an environment variable for gulp to use:

 ```sh
 gulp --production